eccentricexit/ethervoltz-landing/README.md

 # License
 MIT
 # Acknowledgements
-Special thanks to [Blaz Robar](http://www.blazrobar.com) and [Peter Finlan](http://www.peterfinlan.com) for the initial design and code on which this website is based on.
+Special thanks to Blackrock Digital for the initial design and code on which this website is based on.